AET9RNAL/FlowingTime/README.md

-Flowing Time is a tick accelerationg mod.
-Basically a standalone version of ProjectE's dark matter pedestal and time watch
+Flowing Time is a tick accelerating mod.
+Inspired by ProjectE's dark matter pedestal and time watch

 Contents: